 Commensurate with its goal of responsiveness and support for the industrial development and growth within its service area, the College provides vocational and technical programs capable of meeting the needs of the industrial community.
 If additional programs are deemed necessary to provide for skills and/or occupational needs of an existing or potential industry, curricula can be tailored to meet those training needs.
-For further information, contact the Office of the President or the Director of Continuing Education.
+For further information, contact the Office of the President.